firebitsbr/fraud-detection-neuromorphic/docs/phase4_summary.md

 3. **Accuracy Maintained:**
  - All platforms: >95% accuracy
- - No accuracy loss from quantization
+ - in the accuracy loss from quantization
  - Event-driven processing prebeves patterns

 4. **Latency:**